rkruk/funpi/README.md

 <b>Here be dragons</b><br>
 There are few things I'll try to do differently than the orignal author did.
 Things will probably go very messyand buggy (I did burn few Raspberry boards in the past...).<br>
 So...feel warned.
 Do not try and reproduce whatever I did here.
 Or face broken hardware, corrupted memory cards and anger of Zeus.<br>
 Why this project is different? - I'm not going to use the Raspbian/Debian here.
 Simple.
 As all my day to day operations are run on the Funtoo (desktop) and Gentoo (servers), and I prefer that mindset better - I'll try (sic) to review, research differences, rewrite and fit all those scripts written for Raspian.<br> Well at least I'll try and tinker with it...
 Who knows where this will end?
-At this moment this task seems enormous for me.. but hey will try it.
+At this moment this task seems enormous for me.. but hey I will try it.
 OK?</p>
 <br><br>
 <p><b>Clarification Notice:</b><br>
 I'm not the owner of original scripts, code, board design, etc..
 All that are copyrighted by a rightfull owner.<br>